 |

-California’s well intended proposed AB 1110 requires kids to be examined by an eye doctor upon entering school.
+A few years ago, California’s legislature proposed a well-intended bill, AB 1110, that requires kids to be examined by an eye doctor upon entering school.
 But does it help?
-The bill is supposed to identify kids with vision conditions that may interfere with learning.
-It sounds good on the surface, doesn't it?
-Yet, what eye doctors have the skills to detect and treat visually related learning problems?
+The bill aims to identify children with vision conditions that may impact their learning.
+It sounds good on the surface.
+Yet, do all eye doctors emphasize methods to detect and treat visually related learning problems?
 The answer may surprise you.

-It was developmental optometrists, who after observing the results of the Dartmouth study, created better screening, testing, and treatments for visually related learning problems.
-Developmental optometrists can identify kids with visually related learning problems then provide methods, often simple, to treat them.
+It was developmental optometrists who, after observing the results of the Dartmouth study, created better screening, testing, and treatments for visually related learning problems.
+Developmental optometrists can identify kids with visually related learning problems and then provide methods, often simple, to treat them.
 The same treatment also prevents vision problems like nearsightedness.

 However, developmental optometrists only comprise about 5% of all eye doctors.
 The good news is they are growing rapidly.